 The time is finally here!
 Time to release the Kombatants onto the unsuspecting public!

 To those who didn't make it into the tournament, you donned your armor and dared to dreamed of victory.
-You boldly walked into an arena filled with 360+ gladiators, and you didn't so much as flinch or break a sweat.
+You boldly walked into an arena filled with 340 gladiators, and you didn't so much as flinch or break a sweat.
 There are none braver than those who try, fail, and try again.
 I'm begging you to be brave, because all you need is talent and drive.
 Luck and success will follow.
 Don't give up.
 Don't doubt yourself.
 And...if you do, tweet me.
 I'll find an army to come and lift your spirits if I have to.

 You will succeed.
 All you have to do is believe in yourself.

 To those who made it--CONGRATULATIONS!
-Out of 360+ entries, you made it into the top 64.
+Out of 340 entries, you made it into the top 64.
 You bit, you clawed, you bled, and you MADE IT!
 Celebrate!
 And do it loud.
 And in the midst of your celebration, I want you to help me lift the spirits of those who didn't make it.
 Use the QueryKombat hashtag to connect with and celebrate your fellow slushies.
 Tweet your sagest query advice, or that quote that kept you going when you were down and out, or your grandmother's secret tapioca pudding recipe ('cause everyone love tapioca!).
 We're more than a community; we're a family.
 So spread the love.

 The matchups of who you will face will be coming shortly.
 Watch the blogs.

 Now for my picks for the contest.
 To see Mike's and Laura's picks, check out their blogs.
 Kombatants don't miss the rules on judging and commenting included at the bottom of this post.